-Generally, the City shall issue bonds with an average life of approximately ten and one half (10.5) years for general obligation bonds and approximately seventeen to eighteen (17-18) years for revenue bonds.
-General obligation bonds, certificates of obligation, and tax notes may be structured with level principal or level debt service, with a preference towards level principal.
-The structure of bonds issued by the City should approximate level principal on general obligation bonds and level debt service for revenue bonds or general obligation Tax Notes.
-Revenue bonds will typically be structured with level debt service.
+Generally, the City shall issue bonds with an average life of approximately ten and one-half (10.5) years for general obligation bonds and approximately seventeen to eighteen (17-18) years for revenue bonds.
+The structure should approximate level principal on general obligation bonds and level debt service for revenue bonds.
 With respect to the issuance of revenue bonds for a stand-alone or self-supporting project, the term of the debt and debt service structure shall be consistent with the useful life of the project and the revenue-generating capability of the project.

 There shall be no debt structures, which include increasing debt service levels in subsequent years, with the exception of the first and second year of a payment schedule.
-Revenue bonds may have an amortization exempt from this provision; however, they should be structured to provide uniform coverage levels across the life of the bonds.
 There shall be no "balloon" bond repayment schedules, which consist of low annual payments and one large payment of the balance due at the end of the term.
 There shall always be at least interest paid in the first fiscal year after a bond sale and principal starting generally no later than the second fiscal year after the bond issue.
 In the case of a revenue generating project, principal repayment should begin no later than the first full year after the project has been placed in service.
 Normally, there shall be no capitalized interest included in the debt structure unless there are no historical reserves upon which to draw.